rapid7/insightconnect-workflows/workflows/Open_Source_Indicator_Enrichment_with_Slack/help.md

 ## Setup

-Once the workflow has been downloaded, login to InsightConnect and "Import" it into the workflow builder.
+Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
+Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-After import, you will initially be prompted to configure the connection for slack.
+After import, you will need to activate the workflow in order to trigger it.

 To run the workflow, @ your Slackbot in any channel or in a direct message along with the command `!investigate <command> <data>`.
 Example: `!investigate ip 8.8.8.8`

 Alternatively, use `!investigate help` for more information and examples.
 The workflow will post with the results of the lookup.